 Multi-Rotor Drones

-These are the most recognizable type of drone, including quadcopters (4 rotors), hexacopters (6 rotors), and octocopters (8 rotors).
-Their ability to take off and land vertically, as well as hover in place, makes them perfect for aerial photography, videography, and detailed inspections.
-While incredibly stable and maneuverable, their flight times are typically shorter than other types.
+These are the most common and recognizable drones, including quadcopters (4 rotors), hexacopters (6 rotors), and octocopters (8 rotors).
+Their vertical takeoff/landing and hovering capabilities make them ideal for aerial photography, videography, and detailed inspections.
+While stable and maneuverable, their flight times are generally shorter.

 Fixed-Wing Drones

-Resembling a traditional airplane, fixed-wing UAVs are built for endurance and speed.
-They can’t hover but can cover large areas much more efficiently than a multi-rotor.
-This makes them the go-to choice for applications like agricultural mapping, pipeline surveillance, and large-scale land surveying.
-They require a runway or a launcher for takeoff and a net or open space for landing.
+Resembling traditional airplanes, fixed-wing UAVs are built for endurance and speed.
+They cannot hover but cover large areas more efficiently than multi-rotors, making them suitable for agricultural mapping, pipeline surveillance, and large-scale land surveying.
+They require a runway or launcher for takeoff and a net or open space for landing.

 Single-Rotor Drones